AnIntellectualBeing/Anonymous-Chat/README.md

 # Terminal Whisper - Node.js Chat Application

-Welcome to the Anonymous Chat Node.js Application!
+Welcome to the Terminal Whisper Chat Node.js Application!
 This simple chat allows users to communicate anonymously in real-time using a terminal.

 ## Server Setup